-Denise Anderson is a Presbyterian Church (USA) Teaching Elder living in the Washington metropolitan area.
+Denise Anderson is coordinator for Racial and Intercultural Justice for the Presbyterian Mission Agency.
 Not being a “cradle Presbyterian” herself, she also spent some time in the Baptist and Methodist traditions and so has a passion for ecumenical dialogue.
 She’s a proud graduate of Howard University School of Divinity, where she developed her interests in social justice, liberation theology, and feminist/womanist religious thought.
 She is happily married to the unspeakably awesome Carter and together they have

 a little girl who aspires to be a shifu in kung fu one day.

 Mary Beth Butler is a founding member of RevGalBlogPals.
 As a layperson, her vocation is supporting ministry, especially that of clergywomen.
 She works as a university administrator in international programs.
 She’s a lifelong liberal Episcopalian, a knitter, and a Maltese dog lover.
 She has two adult stepchildren and a contractor husband.
 When not reading sermons for fun, she reads everything else.